zognin/tp/docs/UserGuide.md

 * 1 slice of cheese
 * 1 can of tuna

-Here are the quantities of the respective ingredients in our inventory:
+Suppose you currently have these items in your inventory:

 * 100 slices of bread
 * 100 slices of cheese